rafaelmnatali/helm-charts/README.md

 [Helm Charts](https://helm.sh/docs/topics/charts/) help you define, install, and upgrade even the most complex Kubernetes application.

-This repository is a location where packaged charts can be stored and shared.
+This repository contains an example `Helm Chart` to deploy a [Nginx](https://www.nginx.com) web-server on Kubernetes.

 > This repository was designed to support the [Medium Article](https://medium.com/) created to demonstrate how to create and use Helm Charts.